sheldonucr/ucr-eecs168-lab/lab2/README.md

 Select the “CO” (contact) layer and use the `Create Rectangle` or `Create Polygon tool` in conjunction with rulers to make a contact 0.13 by 0.13.
 You can also use the property editor to get these exact values.
 After you have created one contact click on ![fig47-2](images/fig47-2.png)  and the contact and make a copy to place the other contacts. `Contact` placements are shown in Fig. 48.
 Check to see that your contact placements meet the design rules.

 Rule CO.W.1: Exact contact size is 0.13um.
 Rule CO.S.1: Minimum contact spacing is 0.13um.

-Rule CO.S.2: (Contact inside DIFF) min space to gate is 0.12um, we make it 0.155um.
+Rule CO.S.2: (Contact inside DIFF) Minimum space to gate is 0.12um, i.e., we make it 0.155um.
 Rule CO.E.1: Minimum enclosure by poly is 0.04um.

-Rule CO.E.2: Minimum enclosure by DIFF is 0.04um, we make it 0.055um.
+Rule CO.E.2: Minimum enclosure by DIFF is 0.04um, i.e., we make it 0.055um.
 Rule CO.E.3: Minimum enclosure by poly at least two apposite sides 0.05um.